-When you get too cold or hot in your house, you probably adjust a thermostat to change the temperature in the room.
-Engine blocks can also be too hot or too cold; they too need a thermostat to manage their temperature.
+When you get too cold or hot in your house, you probably adjust the thermostat to change the temperature in the room.
+Engine blocks can also get too hot or too cold so a thermostat is necessary to manage engine temperature.

-This cooler coolant allows the wax to cool back down, eventually closing the thermostat again.
+Once the engine temperature reduces, the cycling coolant temperature is close enough to ambient temperature to cool the wax back down which hardens it and closes the thermostat again.
 This cycle repeats to keep the engine within a specific temperature range.

 Thermostats come in different temperature ranges depending on the engine and application.
 A 180° thermostat will begin to open when coolant in the engine block is within 3 degrees of 180° Fahrenheit.
 The thermostat will be fully open when engine coolant is 15-20 degrees above 180° F.

 If you’re looking to buy a new thermostat, be sure to choose it according to the OEM’s specifications for your vehicle.
 Different engines run best at different operating temperatures.

 Bad Thermostat Symptoms

 The most obvious symptom that your thermostat has gone bad is your vehicle overheating.
 If a thermostat is stuck closed then the coolant can’t circulate.
 This leaves the hot coolant stuck in the radiator, and the engine can’t be cooled by fresh coolant.